-Implementation Opportunities UNC researchers (or others) could be approached about pursuing a research project to track changes in emissions associated with dietary choices.
+Implementation Opportunities (UPDATED 10-13-20) UNC researchers (or others) could be approached about pursuing a research project to track changes in emissions associated with dietary choices.
 The Food Council, Chapel Hill Carrboro City Schools, Carrboro Farmers Market, and perhaps others could help track local food production and consumption.
 Tracking consumption prior to and following outreach and education related to benefits of plant-based dietary choices will help determine impact.
-The ICLEI protocol and Berkeley Cool Climate Calculator 54 are resources that can help assess total GHG from adoption of plant-based diets and other changes in household activities.
+The ICLEI protocol and Berkeley Cool Climate Calculator54 are resources that can help assess total GHG from adoption of plant-based diets and other changes in household activities.
+Purchase local sales data and grocery store loyalty data.
 Implementation Challenges Community level data collected to date has not included household consumption of goods and services, including food.
 The ability to monitor and track progress towards emissions reduction from dietary changes is currently limited.
-Resources Needed (human and material) Some labor/human resources will need to be dedicated to establishing the technical basis and coordinating efforts